This recipe has it all in terms of texture and flavor: creamy, juicy, sweet, and peppery. And yes, I’m talking about a salad.

 Dried currants add a touch of earthy sweetness, and chewy bits of texture.

 And of course, a salad isn’t complete without dressing.
 And we’ve got one that you’re going to want to drizzle over everything this fall: a maple vinaigrette.

 Now, let’s talk about maple syrup.
 I beg you not to use one of those “maple” impostors sold in a plastic bottle.

 Often labeled as “pancake syrup,” artificial maple syrups rarely contain real maple.
 Instead, they’re primarily made of high fructose corn syrup with some caramel coloring added in – both of which have been associated with increased inflammation and risk of several chronic diseases.

 So, trust me when I say it’s worth spending some extra money on the real stuff.
 Not only is pure maple syrup made from just one natural ingredient, it also tastes better.

-Next, let’s talk about the warm, melty goodness to top it all off: fried goat cheese.
+Next, let’s talk about the warm, melty goodness to top it all off: fried chevre.

 While it’s not the healthiest ingredient in this salad, we’re keeping things on the healthier side by using avocado oil for frying, which is a heart-healthy oil that can stand up to heat better than olive oil.

 Plus, we’re only using just enough to make pretty golden-brown goat cheese slices without creating something that’s dripping in oil.